 Best for less than $200: Genesis Original Review

 This bow is wonderfully suited for all ages and skill levels – young adults and beginners as well as experienced archers.
-It is an especially good choice for a novices since it has light draw weights and covers a wide range of draw lengths.
+It is an especially good choice for novices since it has light draw weights and covers a wide range of draw lengths.
 Purchasing the bow is easy because specific measurements are not needed for draw length.
 Beginner archers will benefit greatly from zero let off as it will help them to develop proper technique from day one.
 Higher let offs are more forgiving to improper form, so it is important to get technique and form to a high level before upgrading to more advanced compound bows.

 The Genesis Original Bow’s status as the best choice for younger archers is validated by the fact that it is the official bow in the National Archery Schools Program.
 The bow is widely used in most young archers’ competitions, both national and international.

-Made from high grade aluminum, the Genesis gives optimum balance, durability and it is very lightweight.
+Made from high-grade aluminum, the Genesis gives optimum balance, durability and it is very lightweight.
 The bow comes with a molded ergonomic grip for competitions.
 The Genesis bow features single cam technology which means no tuning is required in the long run.
 Single cam technology also means that accuracy is greatly increased and noise is minimalized and there is very little recoil.
 When the draw weight is set at maximum, this bow stores and releases energy comparable to a 35 pound recurve bow.

-The Genesis Compound bow is a great bow and a great buy for everyone interested in learning archery.
+In our editorial opinion, the Genesis Compound bow is a great bow and a great buy for everyone interested in learning archery.
 Overall, the best beginners compound bow in 2016.